Getting started as a volunteer

 - Fill in the expressions of interest form on this page.
 The more detail, the better!

-- If you’re happy to join our volunteer team, you’ll agree to a simple reference and police check.
+- If you’re happy to join our Brightwater Buddy team, you’ll agree to a simple reference, Police and NDIS Workers Screening Check.

-- Once all checks are received, we’ll arrange your onsite induction.
+- If you are volunteering in-person, once all checks are received, we’ll arrange your onsite induction.

 Frequently Asked QuestionsView All FAQ’s